mfn/cakephp2-postgres-no-meta/README.md

-# CakePHP2 - Postgres driver without getColumnMeta and special escaping support
+# CakePHP2 - Postgres driver with custom adaptions

-This driver was changed in two ways:
+This driver was changed in the following ways:

 1) The default CakePHP 2.x Postgres driver uses `getColumnMeta` to infer column types from the server.
 Although the PHP part has been optimized